jield-webdev/docker-repos/README.md

 * PHP 8.1 fpm
 * PHP 8.1 dev

-Use these containers for your PHP production and develompent stacks
+Use these containers for your PHP production and development stacks

 PHP versions: 8.0.19 and 8.1.6